High School students will travel this summer

 In June, Alex Dow and Karrigan Spivey from Pickens High School will travel with Landon Norizsan from Walhalla High School to Washington, D.C.
 There, they will join with 1,500 high school juniors from across South Carolina and the country, meeting lawmakers and touring all the sights.

-Then, in mid-July Abi Broom and Reagan Turner from Pickens High School, and Brian Jones from Westside High School will experience South Carolina’s capital like never before.
+Then, in mid-July Abi Broom and Addison Short from Pickens High School, and Brian Jones from Westside High School will experience South Carolina’s capital like never before.
 They will tour the Statehouse, meet lawmakers and see how co-ops are preparing for our state’s energy future.
 Popular Columbia attractions like Riverbanks Zoo & Garden are also part of this learning experience.

 Blue Ridge Electric Cooperative sees the value of educating our young people on what makes a co-op different.
 We are excited to sponsor students for these trips each year.
 The application process begins each December with selections made in February.
 If you have a rising junior, visit our website this fall for information on how to apply.